MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-custom-template.md

 # Creating custom list templates

-As a global or SharePoint admin in Microsoft 365, you can create and add custom list templates from your organization alongside the ready-made templates Microsoft provides to make it easy for your users to get started on tracking and managing information.
-This will empower your organization to create repeatable solutions within the same Microsoft Lists infrastructure (including list creation in SharePoint, Teams, and within the Lists app itself).
+As a global or SharePoint admin in Microsoft 365, you can create and add custom list templates for users in your organization to select alongside the built-in templates from Microsoft.
+This enables your organization to create repeatable list solutions (in SharePoint, Teams, and within the Lists app itself).

-You can create custom list templates and manage them using Microsoft PowerShell
+You can create and manage custom list templates using Microsoft PowerShell.

-## Adding a custom list template
+## Add a custom template

-The following example takes you through the process of creating a custom list template.
+Follow these steps to create a custom list template.

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).